weaming/sanic-json/README.md

 # sanic json

-A thin wrapper on sanic web framework to help writting JSON API
+A thin wrapper on sanic web framework to help writting JSON API.

+Recommond use [json-api](https://github.com/weaming/json-api) instead.
+It's a abstraction library of this library.

 ```
 pip3 install sanic-json